fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 15: Food Traditions and Societal Health
 We can't NOT read about Thanksgiving this week!
 These readings have nothing to do with diet/health, but it's useful to think about civic health in addition to bodily health.
 Can food make

+### Wed 11/25 (or anytime this week)
 - Andrew F. Smith, “The First Thanksgiving”, _Gastronomica_ 3.4 (2003): 79–85.
 - Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70–74.
 - David Foster Wallace, "Consider the Lobster", _Gourmet_ (August 2004), 50--64.
 READ THE FOOTNOTES!
 - [Michael Twitty on Culinary Justice](https://www.youtube.com/watch?v=EhxjC3XX54g)

 {% include alert.html class='danger' title='Weekly/Feasting Reflection' text="
 Do food traditions play a role in societal health?
+How will you celebrate/protest Thanksgiving this year?
 "%}

 ### Thurs 11/26: Thanksgiving!
-How will you celebrate/protest?
+Think about how important (or not) food traditions are for you.
+Does the food itself really matter, or is it just a vehicle for other social functions?
+Could it be getting in the way of something more important?
+Or are memories and kinship intimately bonded to what we eat?
+Safe travels (if applicable) and enjoy the mini-break!

 ## Week 16: Review and Reflection 2
+Winding down with one last assignment---in lieu of the weekly learning reflection, there is the food blog analysis that gives you a chance to apply the thinking and analytical approach from this class "in the wild".

 ### Mon 11/30
-- Food Blog Analysis Overview video (link TBP)
+- [Food Blog Analysis]((food-blog-analysis) pro tips video (link TBP).
+This will be more detail and a quick walk-thru example of how to do the food blog analysis (due Friday).

 ### Wed 12/02
 NO READING

 ### Fri 12/04
 {% include alert.html class='danger' title='Food Blog Analysis' text="
-As a preparatory exercise for the final, your food blog analysis is due today.
+As a preparatory exercise for the final, your [food blog analysis](food-blog-analysis) is due today.
 We have read a lot about explicit dietary advice, but obviously a lot of what we 'know' about health and diet comes from packages, ads, cookbooks, and so on.
 What can modern food blogs tell us about the relationship between food, health, and diet?
 What issues have we covered in class are present or missing?
 "%}